ziwang11112/AURORA/README.md

-# AURORA: Agentic Survey Generation with Rubric-Guided Self-Improvement
+# AURORA:An Agentic Writing System Leveraging Rubric-Guided Reinforcement Learning

 AURORA is a modular, multi-agent framework for automated academic survey generation and iterative refinement.
 It integrates citation-aware writing agents with a rubric-based evaluation loop (Agentic Reinforcement Learning, or ARL) to produce high-quality, self-improving scientific papers.